Treblinka extermination camp: Gas chambers

-Between August and September 1942, a large new building with a concrete foundation was built from bricks and mortar under the guidance of Action T4 euthanasia expert Erwin Lambert.
+Between August and September 1942, a large new building with a concrete foundation was built from bricks and mortar under the guidance of Erwin Lambert, who had supervised the construction of gas chambers for the Action T4 involuntary euthanasia program.
 It contained 8–10 gas chambers, each of which was 8 by 4 m, and it had a corridor in the centre.
 Stangl supervised its construction and brought in building materials from the nearby village of Małkinia by dismantling factory stock.
 During this time victims continued to arrive daily and were led naked past the building site to the original gas chambers.
 The new gas chambers became operational after five weeks of construction, equipped with two fume-producing engines instead of one.
 The metal doors, which had been taken from Soviet military bunkers around Białystok, had portholes through which it was possible to observe the dead before removing them.
 Stangl said that the old gas chambers were capable of murdering 3,000 people in three hours.
 The new ones had the highest possible capacity of any gas chambers in the three Reinhard death camps and could murder up to 22,000 or 25,000 people every day, a fact which Globocnik once boasted about to Kurt Gerstein, a fellow SS officer from Disinfection Services.
 The new gas chambers were seldom used to their full capacity; 12,000–15,000 victims remained the daily average.

 The killing process at Treblinka differed significantly from the method used at Auschwitz and Majdanek, where the poison gas Zyklon B (hydrogen cyanide) was used.
 At Treblinka, Sobibór, and Bełżec, the victims were murdered by suffocation and carbon monoxide poisoning from engine exhaust in stationary gas chambers.
 At Chełmno, they were carried within two specially equipped and engineered trucks, driven at a scientifically calculated speed so as to murder the Jews inside it during the trip, rather than force the drivers and guards to murder them at the destination.
 After visiting Treblinka on a guided tour, Auschwitz commandant Rudolf Höss concluded that using exhaust gas was inferior to the cyanide used at his extermination camp.
 The chambers became silent after 12 minutes and were closed for 20 minutes or less.
 According to Jankiel Wiernik, who survived the 1943 prisoner uprising and escaped, when the doors of the gas chambers had been opened, the bodies of the victims were standing and kneeling rather than lying down, due to the severe overcrowding.
 Dead mothers embraced the bodies of their children.
 Prisoners who worked in the Sonderkommandos later testified that the dead frequently let out a last gasp of air when they were extracted from the chambers.
 Some victims showed signs of life during the disposal of the corpses, but the guards routinely refused to react.